guilimberg/orbit-calc/README.md

 The standard model potential I adopt is [McMillan 2017](https://academic.oup.com/mnras/article/465/1/76/2417479), which is described in the file "McMillan17.ini" in this repository.

-If you have any questions, get in contact with me: guilherme.limberg [at] usp.br.
+If you have any questions, contact me: guilherme.limberg [at] usp.br.

 **UPDATE Sep 2024**